 The Pacific Islands Regional Oceanscape Program

-Financial support for this work in Marshall Islands has come from the US$74 million Pacific Islands Regional Oceanscape Program (PROP), which includes US$68 million from the World Bank’s International Development Association (IDA), the World Bank’s fund for the world’s most in-need countries, together with US$6m from the Global Environment Fund.
+Financial support for this work in Marshall Islands has come from the US$74 million Pacific Islands Regional Oceanscape Program (PROP), which includes US$68 million from the World Bank’s International Development Association (IDA), the World Bank’s fund for the world’s most in-need countries, together with US$6 million from the Global Environment Facility.
 PROP is working in seven Pacific countries, and with the Pacific Islands Forum Fisheries Agency, to help sustainably increase returns from ocean resources, while putting in place systems to protect those resources for generations to come.

 “Support from the World Bank enabled us to do more,” says Kalena deBrum.
 “Last year we were able to visit ten atolls and sign off on four resource management plans, with the rest of them probably getting signed this summer.
 That is something that we could never have done without the help of the World Bank.”